Following is a list of interesting real estate facts and building construction facts compiled from various sources.

 - With 6.6 billion acres, Queen Elizabeth II is the world’s largest landowner, with King Abdullah as the closest runner-up, holding control over 547 million acres.
 Media mogul John Malone is the largest landowner in the United States.

 - Hotelier and real estate magnate Leona Helmsley left $12 million to her dog, Trouble.

 - In 2010, the computer company Apple wanted to buy an acre of land in North Carolina, on which they planned to build a data center for the iTunes Cloud.
-An elderly couple owned, who owned the land for more than 30 years, originally bought it for just $6000.
-At first, they resisted to sell, but Apple gave them a blank check and said to name their price.
+An elderly couple, who owned the land for more than 30 years, originally bought it for just $6000.
+At first, they resisted selling, but Apple gave them a blank check and said to name their price.
 The family decided to sell the property for $1.7 million.

-- Before central heating existed, housewarming parties were held as a way to get fire wood from neighbors.
-Guests brought fire wood for fireplaces as a gift.
+- Before central heating existed, housewarming parties were held to get firewood from neighbors.
+Guests brought firewood for fireplaces as a gift.

-- In the United States, there are five times as many vacant houses as there are homeless people.
+- In the United States, there are five times as many vacant houses as homeless people.

 - There are more than 50 streets in the greater Atlanta area which include the word Peachtree.

 - Monica’s apartment from “Friends” is estimated to cost $3,500,000.

 - The difference between an On-Broadway show and an Off-Broadway show has nothing to do with location but rather the seating capacity.
 Broadway shows must have seating of 500 or more, while Off-Broadway falls under any seating capacity that falls in the 100-499 range.